-Deandre’s video goes viral (116,000 views in on day), and Marques finds out about it.
-When a lackey asks Marques if they should get revenge on Deandre, Marques says Deandre isn’t worth the trouble because Deandre only has 1 million followers, while Marques has 30 million.
+Deandre’s video goes viral (116,000 views in one day), and Marques finds out about it.
+When a lackey asks Marques if they should get revenge on Deandre, Marques says Deandre isn’t worth the trouble because Deandre only has 1 million followers on social media, while Marques has 30 million.
 But will Deandre and Marques cross paths in real life?
 Of course they will.

 Before that happens, Deandre is miserable and bored in his day job working as a clerk at a supermarket that resembles Whole Foods or Trader Joe’s.
 He’d rather tell stand-up comedy jokes to customers than stock the shelves.
 When his manager Zena (played by Jess Hilarious) tries to get Deandre to go back to work, he and Zena get in a food fight where they throw fruit and vegetables at each other.
 Needless to say, Deandre gets fired.

 The timing couldn’t be worse for Deandre to lose his job because he and Sky are running out of money.
 Their son Jaylin is taunted by his peers in his piano class for not having a piano at home.
 Deandre has been behind on a lot of payments, but he’s too proud to admit to anyone outside of his family that he’s nearly broke.

 When Deandre picks Jaylin up from a piano class session, Jaylin’s piano teacher Ms. Ellyn (played by Valery Ortiz) tries to tactfully tell Deandre that Jaylin has fallen behind the rest of the students because Jaylin doesn’t have a piano at home to use for practice.
 Ms. Ellyn (whose hair is styled with huge bouffant bangs) could have been trying to be helpful, but she comes across as condescending, and Deandre is insulted.